 Given their highly unfavorable terms for the Honduran people, and the resistance many of them have generated, these investments have little legitimacy in the country.
-It is unfair that the Honduran people must now pay more money to "compensate" transnational corporations for These investors are the ones who really owe a debt to the people, not the other way around.
+It is unfair that the Honduran people must now pay more money to "compensate" transnational corporations for their relentless need for profit.
+These investors are the ones who really owe a debt to the people, not the other way around.

-Six of the arbitration claims relate to i from affected populations.
-This began with the ZEDEs, which aroused opposition from the communities directly Rock on the island of Roatan), as well as at the national level due to their implications for the entire country.
+Six of the lawsuits have seen resistance from the populations affected by investment projects.
+This began with the ZEDEs, which aroused opposition from the communities directly affected (such as Crawfish Rock on the island of Roatan), as well as at the national level due to their importance for the entire country.

 Despite threats and the criminalization of activists, community resistance persists against the Los Prados solar energy project of Norwegian investors Scatec, Norfund and KLP - because of the impacts it may have on local water resources, food sovereignty and the environment.
-These investors have brought two claims against Honduras for a total of US\$400 million under the National Investment Law, and the communities fear this con these contracts to allow the expansion coul d o f
+These investors have brought two claims against Honduras for a total of US\$400 million under the National Investment Law, and the communities fear this could influence renegotiations of these contracts to allow the expansion of the project against their will.